sjbrown/youhunt/server/README.md

 ## Install Docker
 ## Install docker-compose

+## Build the project:

+Open a terminal in this directory.

+`docker-compose run --rm web django-admin.py startproject yweb .`

+This creates manage.py (It will warn you about not overwriting files in yweb/.
+That's fine.)

+`docker-compose run --rm web python manage.py syncdb`

+This creates the databases.

+Change the permissions to `.` so that you own everything: `sudo chown $USER -R .`

-## Set it up:
+## Start it running:

 `docker-compose up`

-In another terminal, run:

-`docker-compose run web python manage.py syncdb`
+## Shortcuts:

+Consider adding an alias yhserver="docker-compose run --rm web"